-In the 1980’s, supported by the demands of Games’ organising committees to reduce the number of classes in different sports, classification transitioned from medical to functional classification, a system still used in many Paralympic sports today (an exception being the classification system used for athletes with visual impairment which still remains medically based).
+In the 1980s, supported by the demands of Games’ organising committees to reduce the number of sport classes, classification transitioned from medical to functional classification, a system still used in many para-sports today (an exception being the classification system used for athletes with a visual impairment which still remains medically based).

-The main factors that determine class in functional classification are how much an athlete’s impairment impacts on sport performance.
-As a result athletes with lower limb paresis due to spinal cord injury are now able to compete together with double above knee amputees in wheelchair races.
-Despite both athletes having very different impairments, functional classification deems the impact this has on either of them propelling a wheelchair is limited and about the same.
+The main factor that determines sport class in a functional classification system is the extent to which an athlete’s impairment impacts on sport performance.
+As a result, athletes with lower limb paralysis, due to spinal cord injury could compete together with double above knee amputees in wheelchair races.
+Despite both athletes having very different impairments, their impairment equally impacts their ability to propel their wheelchair.

-Functional classification is sport specific because any given impairment may have a significant impact in one sport and a relatively minor impact in another sport.
-For example the impact of a below elbow arm amputee in swimming is greater than in running.
+Functional classification is sport specific because any given impairment may have a significant impact in one sport and a relatively minor impact in another.
+For example, the impact of a below elbow arm amputee in swimming is far greater than in running.

 Event organisers favoured functional classification as it reduced the complexity of events.
 In 1989, the organisers of the Barcelona 1992 Paralympic Games – the International Co-ordination Committee of World Sports for the Disabled (ICC and a pre-cursor to the IPC) and the Organising Committee - signed an agreement which stipulated that all sports at the Games were to be conducted using sports specific functional classification systems.
 This decision greatly accelerated the transition to functional classification systems.

 At the time of this decision, many sports had not begun to develop functional systems.
 Given the short timeframe and absence of relevant scientific evidence, the classification systems developed were based on expert opinion.
 Within each of the sports, senior Paralympic classifiers (including doctors, therapists, athletes and coaches) led the development of the new systems.